-- 1. Letter of appointment from the company not the agent

-- 2. Training certificate in PV

-- 3. Experience certificate in PV

-- 4. List of products covered by the company

-- 5. ADR case reports submitted in UAE.
-(Local companies to report ADR cases of their products to the department within one year of the appointment)

-- 6. SOP of the PV officer.

-- 7. Graduation certificate (minimum Bachelor Degree in Pharmacy or Medicine)
+- 1. Letter of appointment from the company not the agent - 2.
+Training certificate in PV. - 3.
+Experience certificate in PV for not less than 2 years. - 4.
+List of products covered by the company - 5.
+ADR case reports submitted in UAE.
+(Local companies to report minimum of 15 ADR cases of their products to the department within one year of the appointment) - 6.
+Job description for the PV Officer and SOP of the PV Department in the Company. - 7.
+Graduation certificate (minimum Bachelor Degree in Pharmacy or Medicine Bachelor of Biomedical Engineering is accepted only in cases of Medical Devices)